Malaysian PM to give 'special' TV address amid talk of early election | Politics

 Malaysian PM to give 'special' TV address amid talk of early election

-Malaysian Prime Minister Ismail Sabri Yaakob will deliver a "special message" in a television address at 1500 local time (0700 GMT), he said in a Twitter post on Monday.
-The address comes after the premier last week raised the prospect of an early election and dissolution of parliament.
-Many lawmakers from his ruling alliance and the opposition have warned against holding elections this year due to the anticipated floods.
+Malaysian Prime Minister Ismail Sabri Yaakob will deliver a "special message" in a television address at 1500 local time (0700 GMT) on Monday after raising the prospect of dissolving parliament soon to hold an election.
+An election is not due until September 2023, but Ismail has been under increasing pressure from some factions of his ruling coalition to hold the vote earlier for a stronger mandate and due to infighting within the alliance.

 - Country: